Suzanne Daniels

 9 Suspects, 0 Scripts: What a Murder Mystery Taught Me About Multi-Agent Orchestration

 I built a murder mystery game where the suspects lie to you.
-Not scripted lies — real-time, motivated, adaptive deception from nine concurrent AI agents, each with their own secrets, alibis, and self-preservation instincts.
+Improvised, motivated, adaptive deception from nine concurrent AI agents, each with their own secrets, alibis, and self-preservation instincts.
 Every playthrough is different because nobody is following a script.
-And that's exactly where everything interesting broke.
+That's where everything broke.

-I'll walk through the architecture, then focus on what broke: the suspect who invented evidence that didn't exist.
-The director agent that overrode a rogue character and collapsed narrative coherence.
+I'll walk through the architecture, then focus on what broke.
+The suspect who invented evidence that didn't exist.
+The director agent that overrode a rogue character and collapsed the entire story.
 The moment I realised partial information sharing wasn't a feature — it was the entire design problem.
-Each failure taught me something that transfers directly to enterprise multi-agent systems: how to handle competing objectives, when an orchestrator should intervene versus observe, and how to maintain system coherence without scripting away the autonomy that makes agents useful.
+Those failures left marks.
+They also left patterns: keep agent state walled off.
+Give agents a long leash with a hard boundary.
+Let the orchestrator referee and stay out of the driving seat.
+Make convergence prove itself with evidence and receipts.

-The patterns I found — state isolation, bounded autonomy, orchestrator-as-referee, evidence-based convergence — aren't game patterns.
-They're system patterns.
-I know because I've now built two multi-agent systems on them.
-The detective game is adversarial: agents compete and deceive.
-Git-Ape, an open-source infrastructure deployment framework, is cooperative: agents collaborate through governance gates.
-Different domains, same structural problems.
-State management, agent coordination, knowing when to let an agent run and when to stop it.
-The patterns transferred directly.
+Those are system patterns.
+I know because I've built two multi-agent systems on them.
+The detective game is adversarial.
+Agents compete and deceive.
+But imagine an open-source infrastructure deployment framework that is cooperative.
+Where agents collaborate through governance gates.
+Different domains.
+Same structural problems.
+State management, coordination, knowing when to let an agent run and when to kill it.
+The patterns are the same.

 Key takeaways: